pytorch/pytorch/docs/source/sparse.rst

     >>> s.layout == torch.sparse_coo
     True

-When working with hybrid sparse COO tensors then the number of sparse and dense dimensions can be acquired using methods :meth:`torch.Tensor.sparse_dim` and :meth:`torch.Tensor.dense_dim`, respectively.
+The number of sparse and dense dimensions can be acquired using methods :meth:`torch.Tensor.sparse_dim` and :meth:`torch.Tensor.dense_dim`, respectively.
 For instance:

     >>> s.sparse_dim(), s.dense_dim()
     (2, 1)